Unipotent linear suspensions of free groups: Effective Minkowskian congruences

 \subsubsection{Clean covers and vertex fillings}

-Recall than an element of a free group $\bbF$ is said to be \define{primitive} if belongs to some basis of $\bbF$, or equivalently if it generates a cyclic free factor in some free product decomposition.
+Recall that an element of a free group $\bbF$ is said to be \define{primitive} if belongs to some basis of $\bbF$, or equivalently if it generates a cyclic free factor in some free product decomposition.

 We consider graphs of groups in which vertex groups are either free groups or direct products of free groups with $\mathbb{Z}$, and edge groups are either cyclic or isomorphic to $\mathbb{Z}^2$ and maximal, as in Corollary \ref{coro;hybrid_canonical_for_sbgp}.
 For short we will call them trivially partially suspended.